The Stone Forest near the entrance – photo by Matteo Bosi

-When it comes to getting around the center, in Kunming as in all other Chinese cities, it has been colonized by public bicycles: Ofo, Mobike, Yonganxing and all the others.
-More obviously the local service requires the use of a card and knowing the contact points.
+When it comes to getting around the center, in Kunming as in all other Chinese cities, has been colonized by public bicycles that require the use of a card or app and knowing the contact points.

 They are very comfortable and run for 2 Yuan for your trip.
 Even without being an expert in Chinese, but with a map in hand, you can use it successfully.
 On very rainy days, when taxis are packed, they’re a great alternative.

 Buses are also a cheap alternative for getting to attractions outside of Kunming.
 A non-exhaustive reference list for helping you on your itinerary is listed below; but my advice is that if you don’t speak Chinese, have a hotel help you out with a handwritten card with your destination on it to show the driver.
 You can then respond with gestures!